Rohde-Schwarz/daiex/README.md

 | OS | comment |
 | ---------- |:-------------|
 | Linux | tested on Ubuntu 18.04
-| Windows | tested on Windows 10 with Visual Studio 2017
+| Windows | tested on Windows 10 with Visual Studio 2017 and 2019
 | macOS | tested on Mojave 10.14.4.
 There are still some problems with .mat files.|

 ## Open source acknowledgement

-This library uses the following modules.
+Daiex library uses the following modules.

 | Module | version | license | origin | copyright | comment |
 | ------ | ------- | ------- |------- | --------- | ------- |